F0lak/dm_open_ref/ref/proc/istype.md

 +   1 if Val is derived from Type; 0 otherwise.
 <!-- -->
 **Args:**
-+   Val+ An object instance.
++   Val: An object instance.
-+   Type+ An object prototype or instance.
++   Type: An object prototype or instance.
 If no type is specified and a variable was passed in as the first argument, it will default to the declared type of the variable.